 secret loft that allowed the Medici to worship, hidden and protected from hoi polloi below.
 Secret corridors hidden in the walls hold a library and more.

-An organist of Santa Maria Novella and the Duomo performs a short demonstration program divided between each instrument, as part of a behind-the-scenes tour of one of the oldest churches in Florence.
+The organist of Santa Maria Novella and Santa Felicità performs a program divided between each instrument, as part of a behind-the-scenes tour of one of the oldest churches in Florence.